Aliens (film): Creature effects

-A deleted scene in Alien established a life cycle for the alien creatures in which a lifeform would be cocooned and transformed into an egg that would birth a facehugger.
+A deleted scene in Alien established a life cycle for the alien creatures in which a lifeform would be cocooned and transformed into an egg that birthed a facehugger.
 Inspired by a beehive-like hierarchy, Cameron believed the vast field of eggs on the derelict alien craft would come from a much larger creature, the queen, with the other alien creatures serving as her drones.
 Winston described Cameron's initial queen design as a combination of a praying mantis and Tyrannosaurus rex influenced by the alien warrior design.
-Cameron said dinosaur influences were unintentional as he considered them "boring," and his goal was to extrapolate on Giger's warrior designs to create a large and powerful creature that was also swift and overtly female, describing it as "hideous and beautiful at the same time, like a black widow spider".
+Cameron said dinosaur influences were unintentional as he considered them "boring"; his goal was to extrapolate on Giger's warrior designs to create a large and powerful creature that was also swift and overtly female, describing it as "hideous and beautiful at the same time, like a black widow spider".
 The queen has elongated, large forelimbs, with smaller secondary ones underneath, but Winston redesigned the legs by adding a double joint to make it more inhuman.
 Cameron and Winston worked on several concepts to vivify the queen, including large puppets, miniatures, and costumes with several people inside.
 A frame was built large enough to hold two people, covered in black polythene bags, and hung on a crane.
 The prototype was a success, and Cameron wrote the alien-queen scene.
 The final alien queen was a 14 ft puppet made of lightweight polyurethane foam.
 Two people sat inside to control the arms; the legs were controlled by rods connected at the ankles, and a separate person whipped the tail around with fishing line.
 The head was manipulated with a combination of servomotors and hydraulics controlled by up to four people.
 The effect was hidden by lighting, steam, slime, and smoke.
-The Stan Winston Studio had not used hydraulics before and considered them a learning experience.
-They were essential for moving larger parts of the queen puppet, including the head, and a foot press in the body could hydraulically move the tail up and down.
-Shane Mahan took several weeks to sculpt the head by sight based on a maquette; computer technology to scale up the model's design did not yet exist.
-Two heads were built: a lightweight, fragile one, and another that could survive some damage.
+The Stan Winston Studio had not used hydraulics and considered them a learning experience.
+They were essential for moving larger parts of the queen puppet, including the head, and a foot pedal in the body could hydraulically move the tail up and down.
+Shane Mahan took several weeks to sculpt the head by sight, based on a maquette; computer technology to scale up the model's design did not yet exist.
+Two heads were built: a lightweight, fragile one; and another that could survive some damage.
 Each was articulated with hydraulics and cables to control the queen's mouth and lips.